• BG3 Shadowheart Build Guide

 • Another Third Level Spell Slot, giving you three in total.

 • Prepare one more Spell.
 Choose one of the spells from Level 5 that you didn’t get yet.
-Revivify is great, it allows you to res group members without a resurrection scroll.
+Revivify is great, it allows you to resurrect group members without a resurrection scroll.

 That’s basically all you get at Level 6, but fortunately, there’s a lot more to come at the next level.